condense9/hark-lang/guide/src/why.md

 - **Deployment**.
 Trivial deployment or rollback of entire applications, not just single functions.

 - **Portability**.
-Teal is naturally cloud-agnostic.
-Only the AWS runtime has been implemented so far, but in principle, Teal programs are fully portable across execution environments.
+Hark is naturally cloud-agnostic.
+Only the AWS runtime has been implemented so far, but in principle, Hark programs are fully portable across execution environments.